 Besides the abundance of breeding birds, the boreal forest has an assemblage of resident birds that can only be seen in this distinctive habitat.

-Birds such as Spruce and Sharp-tailed Grouse, Black-backed and American Three-toed Woodpeckers, Gray Jay and Boreal Chickadee are tough species that can survive the brutal winters in this part of the world.
+Birds such as Spruce and Sharp-tailed Grouse, Black-backed and American Three-toed Woodpeckers, Canada Jay and Boreal Chickadee are tough species that can survive the brutal winters in this part of the world.

 Spruce Grouse are able to feed on nutrient-poor spruce needles to survive.
 Woodpeckers and chickadees are experts at finding small food items hidden in bark.